minhhungit/msmq-grafana-dashboard/README.md

    nssm install msmq_exporter
    ```

+7. After install and start windows service, check http://localhost:9184/metrics to see if it works or not

 ## Prometheus Configuration

 To configure Prometheus to scrape metrics from the MSMQ exporter, add the following job configuration to your `prometheus.yml` file: